cpplain/launch-school-core-curriculum/rb100/06_introduction_to_programming_with_ruby/notes.md

 1. [exercise_4.rb](03_the_basics/exercise_4.rb)
 1. [exercise_5.rb](03_the_basics/exercise_5.rb)
 1. [exercise_6.rb](03_the_basics/exercise_6.rb)
-1. There is an opening bracket somewhere in the program without a matching closing bracket
+1. The error indicates there is an opening bracket in the program without a matching closing bracket

 ## Variables